The Stories for All Project™

-The Stories for All Project™ curates new, relevant, high-quality books representing diverse characters, voices, and life circumstances and makes them available and affordable to educators supporting kids in need.
+The Stories for All Project™ curates new, relevant, high-quality books representing diverse races, cultures, identities, and other lived experiences, and makes them available and affordable to educators supporting kids in need.

 First Book continues to harness market forces to create social change; by aggregating the untapped demand for books and resources in thousands of low-income communities, we’re helping to create a new market for the publishing industry.
 When that happens, they respond by publishing more titles with more relevant content.
 Everyone wins, making real, systemic change both possible and sustainable.

 In a survey of the educators First Book serves, 90 percent of respondents agreed that children would be more enthusiastic readers if they had access to books that reflect their lives.
 Through the Stories for All Project™, First Book is:

 - Connecting with educators serving underrepresented populations to understand and meet their needs;

 - Making the best books representing diverse characters, voices, and life circumstances available and affordable to the children who need these resources the most;

 - Demonstrating to the publishing industry that there is a viable market for diverse books;